jenlyoung/Memory-Game/README.md

 ## Contributing

-Some CSS and HTML were provided by Udacity for style create the Memory Game.
+Some CSS and HTML were provided by Udacity to create the Memory Game.
+Code to convert timer in d, h, m, s was from W3schools.com--How TO--JavaScript Countdown Timer Code for Modal was adapted from W3school.com--How TO--CSS/JA Modal Code for bounce animation was adapted from tutoralspint CSS--Bounce Effect